-Definition: Supply Chain Management (SCM)
+What is Supply Chain Management (SCM)?

+Supply chain management not only deals with the physical flow of the products but also and importantly deals with the delivering of information related to this flow.
 Keith Oliver of Booz Allen Hamilton coined the term and focused its integration with operations management, production management and project management.

 Over the years, supply chain has given rise to the concepts of re-engineering or reverse logistics.
 Most e-commerce players round the globe and almost all online retail uses the concept of reverse logistics.

 In addition to this, supply chain has various global applications like: